arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 ![Water flow sensor output signal](assets/FLOW_SENSOR.png)

+The water flow is measured by a Hall effect sensor that generates a pulsed output by the rotation steps of a propeller inside the metal body.

-The system will measure the instantaneous water flow in liters per minute, and the total water used in liters.
-This data will be shown on dedicated widgets in the Arduino IoT Cloud.
+The data is shown on dedicated widgets in the Arduino IoT Cloud.

 ![Water usage widgets in the Arduino Cloud](assets/WATER_FLOW.png)